Information for Schools

 - Farm to School Curriculum: Resources from the University of Minnesota

 - Growing Minds provides lesson plans, children’s literature guide, farm field trip ideas and recipes in Spanish and English

 - Report of the Humphrey School Farm-to-School Policy Fellows Work Group

 - Farm to School: An Overview of Policy and Training Opportunities in Minnesota

-Sample School Wellness Policy: Farm to School from Public Health Law Center (pdf 263kb, 2 pages)
+Sample School Wellness Policy: Farm to School from Public Health Law Center (PDF)